Textile lace made by braiding and twisting thread on a pillow.

 “Two of the most characteristic decorative items of the time were the ruff and lace.
 Lace, the product of an industry that had thrived in the Netherlands since the Middle Ages, was almost always confined in Dutch fashions to the wrists and neck.
 During the seventeenth century Dutch traders conducted a busy trade in lace, which was primarily woven by peasant and poor city women in the towns of Flanders in the southern Netherlands.
 In contrast to the strongly geometric patterns of the later Middle Ages and the sixteenth century, this Belgian lace became increasingly ornate after 1600, first incorporating floral patterns into its designs and then elaborate, running scrollwork patterns by the mid-seventeenth century.
 Somewhat later, small freestanding ornaments came to be inserted into the open weave of the fabric at regular intervals.
 The techniques used to produce these highly prized designs relied on a combination of methods that were both native to the region and which were imported from Italy.
 During the Middle Ages Belgian lacemakers had developed their art by weaving together threads from scores of bobbins assembled on a frame with hundreds of pins rising from its surface.
 The character of this work was fine, but angular in its orientation since the threads were woven around numerous pegs.”

-Figure 5 showcases detailed lace made with linen in the 15th/16th century.
-In the 19th century, inexpensive machine-made laces largely displaced hand-made laces like bobbin lace, so the bobbin laces that were created tended to be of luxury materials (Fig. 6).
+In the 19th century, inexpensive machine-made laces largely displaced hand-made laces like bobbin lace, so the bobbin laces that were created tended to be of luxury materials (Fig. 5).

 Bobbin lace’s intricate designs are still seen in fashion today.
 In this new age, the look of bobbin laces have changed with a twist by adding new ideas, colors, and techniques from its old style.
-Figures 7 and 8 feature looks by modern designers Marchesa and Dolce & Gabbana that are inspired by bobbin lace in their Fall and Winter collections.
+Figures 6 and 7 feature looks by modern designers Marchesa and Dolce & Gabbana that are inspired by bobbin lace in their Fall and Winter collections.

 - “Bobbin Lace.”
 Wikipedia, January 6, 2018. https://en.wikipedia.org/w/index.php?title=Bobbin_lace&oldid=818866446.